 Join us on Saturday, August 27th for the first ever Embrey Mill Road Rally!
 We're excited to bring remote control cars, sponsored by HobbyTown USA, to Racetrack Park for kids and adults to race for prizes!

 Nothing is better than meandering through the Blue Ridge Mountains or Shenandoah Valley for a day trip.
 Thanks to being located conveniently close to 95.
 Embrey Mill is a great place to start your day adventures.
-While some of these are about an hour or two away, there are a couple that are a little further – but getting there is half the fun.
-With hundreds of miles of popular drives in Virginia, you’re sure to find one you love.

 Get your splash on come summertime at Lake Anna, a local favorite of Embrey Mill residents.
 Only about an hour’s drive from door to shore, Lake Anna offers easy boat launch access and plenty of activities in, out, and around the water.